-At some point, a businessman in me, asked a question "Our clients need codes, why we are not UPC/EAN resellers yet ?".
+At some point I asked myself "Our clients need codes, why we are not UPC/EAN resellers yet ?".
 Fair question, so I started to do a research about UPC/EAN market.

 I always knew that GS1 UPC/EAN is a centralized worldwide database managed by GTIN (Global Trade Item Number) organization.
-So, my first assumption was that GTIN may have an online store which also could lead to monopoly in UPC/EAN sales.
+So, my first assumption was that GTIN may have an online store.

 However I also know that there are dozens of UPC/EAN resellers online who sell codes at very affordable prices.